tomrndom/osf-website/src/pages/about/staff/index.md

   url: 'https://openinfra.dev/about/staff/'
 header:
   subTitle: >
-    The Open Infrastructure Foundation (OIF) staff supports the development and adoption of Open Infrastructure globally by hosting open source projects and communities of practice, including datacenter cloud, edge computing, NFV, CI/CD and container infrastructure.
+    The Open Infrastructure Foundation (OpenInfra Foundation) staff supports the development and adoption of Open Infrastructure globally by hosting open source projects and communities of practice, including datacenter cloud, edge computing, NFV, CI/CD and container infrastructure.